pandelig/personal-website-svelte/src/lib/articles/PortfolioWebsiteStep6.md

 ## (Optional) Interesting Notes

 - Initially, instead of using `secondary` color to get the gray color [defined in my custom DaisyUI theme](/blog/install-and-configure-daisyui#optional-define-a-custom-theme), I used `opacity-50` to get the same effect.
 That was up until I saw the deployed website getting warnings about low contrast in [PageSpeed Insights](https://pagespeed.web.dev/).
-- On [Step 3: Build the Home Page](/blog/build-the-home-page), you might have wondered, why do we choose to place the article's title in the frontmatter key value pairs instead of *just after* it as `# This is a title`.
+- On [Step 3: Build the Home Page](/blog/build-the-home-page), you might have wondered, why do we choose to place the article's title in the frontmatter key value pairs instead of _just after it_, as `# This is a title`.
 I hope by now it is clear, that the `"title"` frontmatter key serves us in many ways:
   1. Displayed as the post title in the rendered post.
   2. Used for SEO metadata in the `svelte:head` of all posts.
   3. Used to list posts in the home page.
   4. Used to list posts in `/blog` and `/projects` pages.
   5. The `$effect` block in `PostContent.svelte` relies on it to update the table of contents, when navigating from one post to another.

-### Wrapping Up Step 6
+## Wrapping Up Step 6

 Congratulations!
-You've made a long way, your website now has transitions and SEO-friendly metadata.
+You've come a long way, your website now has transitions and SEO-friendly metadata.
 In the next step, we will [deploy our website to Cloudflare Workers](/blog/deploy-on-cloudflare-workers).